 I have read before on others blogs and talked to other moms, and I know this ache is normal.
 That makes me feel somewhat better about it, but I’ve had to come to terms with it myself.

-Moms, I am telling you that even if the ache is normal we can let it eat away at our happiness, our contentment, and even our marriages.
+Moms, I am telling you that even if the ache is normal we can’t let it eat away at our happiness, our contentment, and even our marriages.
 We have to find contentment in what we have.
 We have to learn to live with the ache.
-How am I doing it?
-I shared that here in Part 2: Dealing with the Ache.

 When the ache for more babies doesn’t go away.
 We have to learn to deal with it, and it can be hard.
 Very hard.
 I would love to say that I magically woke up one day and agreed with my husband’s decision, but I didn’t.
 I worked hard to be content, and to come to peace with it.
 The ache was there, but I didn’t let that ache run my life.
 Here is how I am worked through it.